 This experience is designed to provide a truly unique research and educational opportunity for undergraduate students through active participation in data collection and analysis in support of ongoing research by scientists at CSULB and our colleague Dr. Terry Hunt at the University of Hawaii.

 GRAM research is conducted at two scales: local site and broader landscape.
 The summer research experience emphasizes the use of geospatial techniques to aid hypothesis-driven geospatially based natural resource and archaeological research and mapping that will result in improvements in the monitoring and analysis of environmental processes on Oahu.
 The natural resource-focused research contributes to improved understanding of long-term changes in vegetation cover dynamics, natural hazards, non-point source pollution, and surface/groundwater quality.
 The archaeological research improves our understanding of settlement chronology and resource utilization prior to European contact.
 An important practical goal is to assist NTBG with baseline studies and monitoring protocols to assess the effectiveness of ecological restoration and cultural preservation activities.

 GRAM provide sa framework for geospatial analysis of the landscape that introduces undergraduate students to technology and the culture of research while providing the tools and methods required to map, monitor, and analyze patters and environmental processes.
 GRAM allows undergraduate students to develop research questions and conduct basic and applied research on Oahu using cutting-edge geospatial technologies.

 This REU site research focuses on the geospatial sciences and will apply geospatial technologies to address a combination of archaeological, natural resource mapping, and applied research questions.
 Geospatial science refers to sub-disciplines within Geography (such as spatial analysis, biogeography, and hydrology) that evaluate the earth’s surface through the use of fieldwork and geospatial technologies, and integrate physical, biological, and human-built environments, both ancient and contemporary, for analysis and assessment.
 Geospatial technologies include geographic information systems (GIS), remote sensing, thematic mapping, image processing, global positioning systems (GPS), and spatial statistics.
-Hosted by NTBG’s excellent facilities for student housing, educational programs, and research, students will be able to learn in the natural laboratories provided by botanical gardens and nature preserves, and some of the richest archaeological sites in Hawai`i.
+Students will be able to learn in the natural laboratories provided by Kualoa Ranch(*) in the area of some of the richest archaeological sites in Hawai`i.